Lemonade Renters Insurance Overview (2022)

 Activating your policy

 Once you’re ready to buy, you can click the button under “Activate Your Insurance” to make it official.
 All you’ll need to do is select what day you’d like your policy to take effect and enter a credit or debit card number for payment.
-Note that I didn’t actually complete this step as I didn’t feel like gifting my brother with renters insurance but I would presume that doing so would complete your purchase.
+Note that I didn’t actually complete this step but I would presume that doing so would complete your purchase.

 Final Thoughts on Lemonade

 The bottom line is that, if you’re looking for renters insurance (and you should be if you don’t have it already), Lemonade could be a great option.
 Plus, with the company expanding into other categories of coverage, there’s even more reason to check them out and keep an eye on them going forward.